 While in Panama, the surroundings will become your classroom as you explore and experience the seminar coursework through site visits.
 These excursions in Panama City and Bocas del Toro may include:

 This seminar is taught by Karin Hamilton, DVM, MPH, Pre-Health Student Resource Center.
 She has extensive experience working globally in 14 countries in health fields and has led multiple student programs to Thailand related to global health, interprofessional/One Health, and intercultural development.
-This seminar is co-led by Scott Simpson, Career Counselor, Pre-Health Student Resource Center.
+This seminar is co-led by Tricia Todd, Director of the Pre-Health Student Resource Center at the University of Minnesota and an adjunct instructor in the School of Public Health.
+She has led many programs abroad through the University and serves on the Center for Global Health and Social Responsibility Leadership Team.
+Scott Simpson, Career Counselor for the Pre-Health Student Resource Center, will also be co-leading the on-campus portion of the course.

 Learning Abroad Center programs are: